survivejs/react-book/manuscript/05_react_and_flux.md

 export default alt.createStore(NoteStore, 'NoteStore');
 ```

-Finally we need to trigger persistency logic at initialization.
+Finally, we need to trigger persistency logic at initialization.
 We will need to pass relevant data to it (Alt instance, storage, storage name) and off we go.

 **app/main.jsx**